 Registering a death

 It's a difficult time for everyone when a death occurs.
-We're here to help and to make the process of registering the death as simple and easy as possible.
+We're here to help and to make the process of registering the death as simple and as easy as possible.

 When to register a death